7 in 10 leaders across STEM are struggling with major staff shortages and a skills gap that’s driving a loss of £1.5 billion a year in the UK.

 Without investing in the next generation of scientists and professionals today, STEM leaders risk limiting the talent pool further and curbing their own talent pipelines.

-However, graduate recruitment hinges on more than just hiring – the retention of your graduate workforce is crucial to unlocking the full benefits of your strategy.
+However, to build a powerful and sustainable graduate recruitment strategy, leaders must look beyond hiring alone – the retention of the graduate workforce is crucial to unlocking the potential and benefits of the wider workforce.

 In this article, I’ll explore:

 - Why top employers recruit graduates

 - How to attract top graduates in STEM

 Why top employers recruit graduates

 In any business time is money, and while an experienced hire can often be an ideal choice, the overall time-to-hire for these professionals can range from anywhere between 6 weeks to 3 months.